AgileRL/AgileRL/docs/arena/index.rst

 Here is a list of additional methods provided by the :class:`~agilerl.arena.client.ArenaClient` to help you navigate the custom environments workflow in Arena.
 You can find the analogous CLI commands by running ``arena env --help``.

-- :meth:`~agilerl.arena.client.ArenaClient.list_environments` — List all registered environments and their versions.
+- :meth:`~agilerl.arena.client.ArenaClient.list_environments`: List all registered environments and their versions.
-- :meth:`~agilerl.arena.client.ArenaClient.list_environment_entrypoints` — List available entrypoints for a specific environment version.
+- :meth:`~agilerl.arena.client.ArenaClient.list_environment_entrypoints`: List available entrypoints for a specific environment version.
-- :meth:`~agilerl.arena.client.ArenaClient.environment_exists` — Check whether an environment (and optionally a version) is registered.
+- :meth:`~agilerl.arena.client.ArenaClient.environment_exists`: Check whether an environment (and optionally a version) is registered.
-- :meth:`~agilerl.arena.client.ArenaClient.profile_environment` — Profile a validated environment to determine its resource requirements.
+- :meth:`~agilerl.arena.client.ArenaClient.profile_environment`: Profile a validated environment to determine its resource requirements.
-- :meth:`~agilerl.arena.client.ArenaClient.delete_environment` — Delete one or all versions of a registered environment.
+- :meth:`~agilerl.arena.client.ArenaClient.delete_environment`: Delete one or all versions of a registered environment.

 .. _arena_projects: